BMI Calculator

 What is BMI?

-Body Mass Index (BMI) is a simple calculation using your height and weight to estimate body fat.
-The formula divides your weight in kilograms by the square of your height in meters.
+Body Mass Index (BMI)is a simple calculation using your height and weight to estimate whether you're at a healthy weight.
+The formula divides your weight in kilograms by the square of your height in meters: BMI = weight (kg) / height (m)2.
+In imperial units, the equivalent is: BMI = (weight in lbs × 703) / (height in inches)2.

 BMI Categories